weipin/Cycles/docs/tests.rst

 =====

 Cycles has its own backend built with Django_ for tests.
-The backend files can be found in the "backend folder"_.
+The backend files can be found in the `backend folder`_.
 If you want to run the tests on your environment, you need to setup a Django environment and start the backend instance.